Best Batteries and Chargers for Light Painting Photography 2023

 Do not charge above 4.2V.
 High quality chargers should terminate charge at approx. 4.2V.

 Do not discharge below 2.5V.
 Look for flashlights with low voltage protection, or mechanically lock out the flashlight if possible (usually by unscrewing the tail cap).
 Beware of parasitic drain depleting batteries in stored lights.

 For lights that use more than one Li-ion battery in series or parallel, you must use matching batteries and they must always be at the same voltage before use (check using a charger with voltage readout).
 If voltages are not the same, you risk reverse charging, and a possible explosion!

-Always insert batteries with the correct polarity.
+Always insert batteries with the correct polarity (usually +ve towards head).
 Most flashlights now have reverse polarity detection or prevention.

 Do not short circuit the battery.

 Store spare batteries in plastic cases.
 No one likes battery explosions in their trousers!